 1. Politics of peace, Muslim lives and citizenship in north India.

 This project incorporates both PhD and postdoctoral fieldwork in Varanasi, north India where I am particularly interested in Muslim experiences of citizenship against a background of their material inequality and social difference as a minority religious group in a majority Hindu nation.
 The research offers insights into the ways in which the city produces and is produced through sites and networks of everyday living and working together across difference.
 It rethinks ideas about citizenship and Muslim identity in urban India and intervenes in dominant thinking about relations between India’s Hindus and Muslims as intractably violent.
 Instead, it reveals how diverse processes such as cooperation, indifference and friendship more often constitute an everyday urban ‘peace’.
 My book, Everyday Peace?
-Politics, citizenship and Muslim lives in India is due to be published in 2015 by the RGS-IBG Book Series.
+Politics, citizenship and Muslim lives in India was published in 2015 by the RGS-IBG Book Series.

 2. Geographies of Peace.